Start of Main Content

 Top 10 Canadian hospitals by number of staffed beds

-Victoria Building - Queen Elizabeth II 963 Explore
+5Centennial Building - Queen Elizabeth II (FKA Victoria Building - Queen Elizabeth II)585853HalifaxNS 1,004 Explore

-Fig. 1 Data is from the Definitive Healthcare HospitalView product.
-Data is accurate as of November 2022.
+Fig. 1 Analysis of data from the Definitive Healthcare InternationalView product.
+Data accessed July 2025.

 What is the largest hospital in Canada?

-Hamilton General Hospital tops our list with 1,273 beds, followed by The Ottawa Hospital - Civic Campus, with 1,048 beds.
-In a close third is Hotel-Dieu de Sherbrooke, with 1,019 beds.
-Hamilton General Hospital and The Ottawa Hospital - Civic Campus are both in Ontario, while Hotel-Dieu de Sherbrooke is in Quebec.
+Hamilton General Hospital tops our list with 1,373 beds, followed by The Ottawa Hospital - Civic Campus, with 1,170 beds.
+In a close third is Vancouver General Hospital, with 1,013 beds.
+Hamilton General Hospital and The Ottawa Hospital - Civic Campus are both in Ontario, while Vancouver General Hospital is in British Columbia.

 How do hospitals in Canada compare to hospitals in the U.S.?

 Interestingly, the top hospitals in the U.S. by staffed beds have more hospital beds than the top hospitals in Canada.
-In fact, the U.S. hospital with the most beds—Kingsbrook Jewish Medical Center—has nearly double, with 2,342 beds, compared to Hamilton General Hospital’s 1,273 beds.
-This may be because the U.S. is significantly more populated than Canada—U.S.’ population is 321.2 million, while Canada’s population is 35.8 million.
+In fact, the U.S. hospital with the most beds—AdventHealth Orlando—has 48% more capacity, with 2,247 beds, compared to Hamilton General Hospital’s 1,373 beds.

 What type of Canadian facilities does Definitive Healthcare track?